-At Northeastern, our aim is to support our school counseling colleagues by providing a comprehensive and user-friendly guide that can be a resource to you while supporting your students through the application process.
-This page can be referenced as often as needed — it will contain the most up-to-date and relevant information about the Northeastern application process.
-If you need additional assistance, please send any questions or comments to email@example.com, and someone will assist you in a timely manner.
+At Northeastern, we aim to support our school counseling colleagues by providing you with a comprehensive and user-friendly resource that will assist you in supporting your students through the application process.
+Bookmark this page for relevant, up-to-date information and links about the Northeastern application process.
+If you need additional assistance, please send any questions or comments to firstname.lastname@example.org, and someone will assist you in a timely manner.

 Counselor Information Sessions

-Northeastern University is a leader in interdisciplinary research, global engagement, and the seamless integration of classroom learning through experience.
-Our academic curriculum is enhanced by real-world experiences such as cooperative education (co-op), research, global opportunities, and service learning.
+Northeastern University is a leader in experiential education through interdisciplinary research, global engagement, and the seamless integration of classroom learning and real-world experience.
 Through this experience-powered approach to education, Northeastern prepares students for a lifetime of achievement, allowing them to make an impact on the world before they graduate.

-Undergraduates are empowered to chart their own academic path, through more than 280 majors, including over 180 combined majors, across eight undergraduate colleges and programs.
+Undergraduates are empowered to chart their own academic path through more than 290 majors, including over 180 combined majors, across nine undergraduate colleges and programs.
 Learn more:

 Information for Counselors